 Sophia Dorittke: A star in the swimming sky shines at championships!

-The swimming championships in Germany produce not only athletes full of talent, but also stories of personal growth.
-One of these radiant stars is Sophia, who triumphed in the prestigious competition in Elmshorn.
-For the second time she demonstrated her skills and was able to improve her personal best on every route.
-Her trainer Artemii Oreekhov, who has a good hand for his protégés' talents, is proud of Sophia's progress and the enormous potential that is in her.
-Despite the impressive performance, the pressure she felt was not to be overlooked.
+The swimming championships in Germany not only produce athletes full of talent, but also stories of personal growth.
+One of these shining stars is Sophia, who triumphed at the prestigious competition in Elmshorn.
+For the second time she demonstrated her skills and was able to improve her personal best times on every route.
+Her coach Artemii Orekhov, who has a good handle on the talents of his protégés, is proud of Sophia's progress and the enormous potential she has.
+Despite the impressive performances, the pressure she felt was unmistakable.
 This inner struggle is often the focus of young athletes, as SHZ reports.

-Overall, Sophia was able to take the 7th place in the all -around and thus complete a successful first competition stage.
-From next year she will compete in the next higher age group, which will bring her even greater challenges.
-The time in Elmshorn was also instructive for Loïc Nigbur-Cornehl: he missed the qualification for the year championships by a few hundredths of a second.
-But his trainer is confident that he will also celebrate success in the near future.
+Overall, Sophia was able to take 7th place in the all-around competition, thus completing a successful first stage of the competition.
+Starting next year, she will compete in the next age group, which will bring her even greater challenges.
+The time in Elmshorn was also educational for Loïc Nigbur-Cornehl: he missed qualifying for the vintage championships by just a few hundredths of a second.
+But his coach is confident that he will also celebrate success in the near future.

-in competitive sports, especially in swimming, the mental strength plays a crucial role.
-Because in addition to the physical condition, it is psychological health that can decide on victory or defeat.
-As [Promind athlete reports] (https://promindathlete.de/mental training-im-sport/), mental training has established itself as a key component in sport.
-It helps athletes to sharpen their psychological skills and increase their own performance in top form.
+In competitive sports, especially swimming, mental strength plays a crucial role.
+In addition to physical condition, it is psychological health that can decide whether you win or lose.
+As Promind Athlete reports, mental training has established itself as a key component in sport.
+It helps athletes sharpen their psychological skills and increase their own performance to peak performance.

-Above all, techniques such as visualization, positive soliloquetes and breathing exercises are important in swimming training.
-These methods promote concentration, motivation and help the athletes to better manage the stress during competitions.
-It becomes clear that mental preparation is as important as physical training itself.
-Hans Eberspächer describes mental training as a systematic optimization of ideas that can be seen as very effective in printing situations.
+Techniques such as visualization, positive self-talk and breathing exercises are particularly important in swimming training.
+These methods promote concentration, motivation and help athletes better manage stress during competitions.
+It becomes clear that mental preparation is just as important as the physical training itself.
+Hans Eberspächer describes mental training as the systematic optimization of ideas, which proves to be very effective in pressure situations.

 The future of swimming

 Before competitions, it is essential that athletes train their mental strength and define clear goals.
-After competitions, a psychological regeneration and a performance analysis should take place.
-This not only promotes individual development, but also contributes to the general mental health of the athletes.
+After competitions, psychological regeneration and a performance analysis should take place.
+This not only promotes individual development, but also contributes to the athletes' overall mental health.
 All of this shows how important it is to pay attention to mental fitness when swimming.
-An approach that swimming100 clearly emphasizes.
+An approach that Schwimmen100 clearly emphasizes.

-Long -term success in swimming depends on the mental strength.
-This requires patience, perseverance and the willingness to continuously work on yourself.
-The future challenges in the swimming career of Sophia and her teammates will certainly offer many opportunities to further expand and refine these mental techniques.
-The swimming community in northern Germany can look forward to what the future has for these young talents.
+Long-term success in swimming depends crucially on mental strength.
+This requires patience, perseverance and the willingness to continually work on yourself.
+The future challenges in Sophia and her teammates' swimming careers will certainly provide many opportunities to further develop and refine these mental techniques.
+The swimming community in northern Germany can be excited about what the future holds for these young talents.